jhu-data-services/reshaping-joining-R-dplyr/README.md

 ## Citation
 Please cite this material as:
 Johns Hopkins University Data Services.
-April 11 2024.
+October 9 2024.
 Manipulating and Joining Data in R with dplyr. https://github.com/jhu-data-services/.reshaping-joining-R-dplyr